tlwl19/EGL314/README.md

 We will have to create a message box for the user to read the instructions and understand how the game works.
 ```
 def getinstruction():
     messagebox.showinfo("Instructions", "1.
 Click on the 'START' button to begin.\n2.
 Click on the correct button corresponding to the image shown on the polariser.\n3.
 You will proceed on to the next level if you select the correct answer.\n4.
+Click on the 'START' button again to play the next level.\n5.
 The game will reset if you select the incorrect answer.")
 ```

 <br>